Saltwater Aquarium Resources Page

 Fish Compatibility Chart

 An art as much as it is a science–compatibility can make your reef tank a pleasant experience.
-Incompatibility will cause problems.
+The incompatibility will cause problems.
 There is no substitute for in-depth research in this space, to truly understand the behaviors of the fish or corals you hope to add to your tank, but a nice place to get started is with one of the fish compatibility guides that are available online.

 Take the 31 Days to Build a Better Saltwater Aquarium Challenge